menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.39 minutes getting to work every day.

-In terms of college education, Dubois is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.91% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Dubois is somewhat higher than in the average US city of 21.84%: 26.91% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Dubois in 2022 was $33,485, which is middle income relative to Wyoming and the nation.
 This equates to an annual income of $133,940 for a family of four.
 However, Dubois contains both very wealthy and poor people as well.